Skip to main content

 Definition

 A set of predefined conditions that a user story or feature must satisfy before it is considered complete and ready for release.
-Acceptance criteria are typically written in a "Given / When / Then" format or as a simple checklist.
+As defined by the Agile Alliance, acceptance criteria are typically written in a "Given / When / Then" format or as a simple checklist.
 They eliminate ambiguity between product, design, and engineering by making "done" explicit and testable.
+The sprint planning guide covers how acceptance criteria are reviewed during planning, and the Sprint Planning Template includes a checklist for ensuring stories have well-defined criteria before commitment.

 Why It Matters for Product Managers